poult-lab/daily-word/english_words_ learning.md

 [phrase] *I* *know* *it's* *silly,* *but* *I* *can't* *help* *feeling* *like* *I* *failed* *you* *somehow.*

 "To have no control over or be unable to avoid some action."

+10.withstand  [wɪðˈstænd]

+[verb] The materials **used to** be able to withstand high temperatures.

+Samsung to focus on car chips growth to withstand a slump in demand.

+"to be strong enough not to be hurt or damaged by extreme conditions, the use of force, etc."

+-resist/stand up to-